BlackAgate/DimaYCollector/README.md

 # hipcollector

-- 18.02.2026 — Added Houdini 21 support
-Added H21 support for QT6, which is default now.
+- 18.02.2026 — Added Houdini 21 support for QT6, which is default now.
 If you are using Houdini 21 with old QT5, you can pick a 20.5 version from the release/20.5 — it will work.

 - 07.10.2025